mierzynskim/Xamarin.Forms.GoogleMaps.Clustering/README.md

 ## Usage

+1. Remove official Xamarin.Forms.GoogleMaps package.
+It won't be neccessary when clustering doesn't need to use custom fork of this package.

-Add the following line to `AssemlyInfo.cs` or `Main.cs`/`MainActivity.cs` file in your Android and iOS projects
+2. Add the following line to `AssemlyInfo.cs` or `Main.cs`/`MainActivity.cs` file in your Android and iOS projects

 ```csharp
 [assembly: ExportRenderer(typeof(ClusteredMap), typeof(ClusteredMapRenderer))]
 ```